ImgBotApp/InternetNL/detail/web/dnssec/exists/verdict/servfail_en.md

 The name servers of your domain are *broken*.
 They returned an error (`SERVFAIL`) to our queries for a DNSSEC signature.
-Please let your name server operator (often your hosting provider and/or registrar) fix this as soon as possible.
+Please let your name server operator (often your hosting provider and/or registrar) fix this soon.